muratk5n/thirdwave/en/README.md

 ---

 Ideafication time..
-A new intl org for that is not tasked with spreading democracy proactively, but whose members happen to, has to be democratic.
+A new intl org for that is not tasked with spreading democracy proactively, but whose members happen to / has to be democratic.
 Once countries join they get major benefits.
 NATO served that purpose for Asia Minor, they were scared of USSR, a precursor for joining to NATO was being a democracy, so country